DorianDepriester/Elasticipy/JOSS/paper.md

 Elasticipy is a Python library designed to streamline the computation of elasticity tensors for materials and crystalline materials, taking their specific symmetries into account.
-It provides tools to manipulate, visualize, and analyze these tensors, simplifying workflows for materials scientists an engineers.
+It provides tools to manipulate, visualize, and analyze tensors --such as stress, strain and stiffness tensors-- simplifying workflows for materials scientists an engineers.

 # Statement of Need